errata-ai/vale.sh/src/lib/content/keys/vocab.md

 ## Rules targeting vocabulary entries

-In cases where you want to write a rule that needs to match against an otherwise ignored token, you can add `vocab: false` to the rule definition.
+In cases where you want to write a rule that needs to match against an otherwise-ignored token, you can add `vocab: false` to the rule definition.
 For example,

 ```yaml